 - grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - value (float or str or callable) An expression that determines the value of the boundary condition.
-Alternatively, this can be a (jitable, vectorized) function with signature (adjacent_value, dx, coords, t) that determines the value of target from the closest field value adjacent_value, the spatial discretization dx in the direction perpendicular to the wall, the spatial coordinates of the wall point, and time t. - target (str) Selects which value is actually set.
-Possible choices include value, derivative, and virtual_point.
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - value(float or str or callable) An expression that determines the value of the boundary condition.
+Alternatively, this can be a function with signature (value, dx, coords, t) that determines the value of target from the field value value (the value of the adjacent cell unless value_cell is specified), the spatial discretization dx in the direction perpendicular to the wall, the spatial coordinates of the wall point, and time t.
+Ideally, this function should be numba-compilable since simulations might otherwise be very slow. - const (float or str or callable) An expression similar to value, which is only used for mixed (Robin) boundary conditions.
+Note that the implementation currently does not support that one argument is given as a callable function while the other is defined via an expression, so both need to have the same type. - target (str) Selects which value is actually set.
+Possible choices include value, derivative, mixed, and virtual_point. - user_funcs (dict, optional) A dictionary with user defined functions that can be used in expressions - value_cell (int) Determines which cells is read to determine the field value that is used as value in the expression or the function call.
+The default (None) specifies the adjacent cell.

+'''

+Type

-Type bool
+bool

-names: List[str] = ['value_expression', 'value_expr']
+names: List[str] = ['value_expression', 'value_expr'] identifiers used to specify the given boundary class